grcengineering/grcengineering.github.io/docs/index.md

 # Manifesto

 GRC Engineering is a step-change evolution in security governance, risk, and compliance (GRC), including tightly related disciplines such as trust and assurance.

-It’s more than just “GRC + writing code”: it’s a fundamental shift in how GRC is done, harnessing modern engineering tools and approaches, systems thinking and design thinking, and a healthy dose of skepticism to Legacy GRC practices and assumptions.
+GRC Engineering is more than just “GRC + writing code.”
+It’s a fundamental shift in GRC that harnesses modern engineering tools and approaches, systems thinking and design thinking, and a healthy dose of skepticism of Legacy GRC practices and assumptions.

-As a community-led movement, we seek to propel GRC into the modern era so it can
+As a community-led movement, we seek to propel GRC into the modern era so it can:

 * keep pace with the rapid acceleration in software engineering and security engineering spurred by [Agile](https://agilemanifesto.org/), [DevOps](https://en.m.wikipedia.org/wiki/DevOps), [DevSecOps](https://www.devsecops.org/), [continuous integration](https://en.m.wikipedia.org/wiki/Continuous_integration), [continuous delivery](https://en.m.wikipedia.org/wiki/Continuous_delivery), [continuous deployment](https://en.m.wikipedia.org/wiki/Continuous_deployment), [security guardrails](https://youtu.be/geumLjxtc54?si=MBILJ_qgFDqDqIGD), and [paved roads](https://www.slideshare.net/slideshow/the-paved-road-at-netflix/75867013).
 * adapt to an ever-changing landscape of security threats, defensive security practices, and business and technology innovation